 Cloud vending software for smart machines, retrofits, and mixed fleets.

-Who DMVI is
+Who is DMVI?

 DMVI was founded in 2009 and has spent years building vending and automated-retail systems that combine machine engineering with software control.